 You will pay the full cost of procedures and services that are not covered.
-Visit the Cigna website at www.Cigna.com, or call 1-800-244-6224 for more information.
+Visit the Cigna website at www.Cigna.com or call 1 (800) Cigna24 (1 (800) 244-6224) for more information.

-Conversion to an individual policy
+Conversion to an Individual Policy

-You may have the right to convert your Cigna Dental HMO coverage into an individual policy after you terminate employment with Citi.
-For more information, contact the Citi Benefits Center through ConnectOne at 1-800-881-3938.
+You may have the right to convert your Cigna Dental HMO coverage to an individual policy after you terminate employment with Citi.
+For more information, contact the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.